 As for Gender, Turkish tradition dictates that unaccompanied females not be seated next to un-acquainted males, so the computer will try to sort this out for you.
 The choices are "Man" and "Woman."

 Tariff is the fare.
-TAM means "Full Fare," which is probably what you'll be paying, although the drop-down list offers also 65 Yaş %50, a 50% discount for those aged 65 and over; GENÇ (Youth); and YAŞLI (Senior aged 60 to 64, 20% discount).
+TAM means "Full Fare," which is probably what you'll be paying, although the drop-down list offers also 65 Yaş %50, a 50% discount for those aged 65 and over; GENÇ (Youth); and YAŞLI (Senior aged 60 to 64, 15% discount).
 You probably don't qualify for the other fares.

-Enter the rest of the information, including or your mobile phone (only Turkish phone numbers are allowed) and/or email address, then proceed to the payment screen and fill in your credit card information.
+Enter the rest of the information, including your mobile phone (only Turkish phone numbers are allowed) and/or email address, then proceed to the payment screen and fill in your credit card information.

-The Easier Way to Buy a Ticket
+The Easiest Way to Buy a Ticket

 You can buy train tickets at many train stations from a ticket agent or a Trenmatik ticket machine; at an authorized Turkish post office (PTT); or from a good travel agency.

+Contact my friends at Efendi Travel in Istanbul for arranging travel services.
 It's a good idea to also use these full-service travel agencies for your other travel arrangements in Turkey: hotels, tours, cruises, car rentals, guides, etc.

 The prices you pay to an agency may be somewhat higher than the published fares to compensate the agency for its work in making your reservations and issuing your tickets.
 (Selling train tickets is not really a profitable business.)